 Engineering - or not all engineers are civil

 The term engineering and engineer is a blanket term for a vast array of disciplines and skills.
-I have spoken to members of the Institution of Civil Engineers (ICE) in the past and one particular member argued that an engineer had to be degree educated and preferably a Chartered Engineer or at the very least a member of ICE.
-Although I do have a degree it is not an engineering degree, so by his thinking, I cannot possibly be an engineer.
+I have spoken to members of the Institution of Civil Engineers (ICE) in the past.
+One of whom argued that an engineer had to have a degree.
+Preferably a Chartered Engineer or at the very least a member of ICE.
+Although I do have a degree, it is not an engineering degree.
+Therefore, by his thinking, I cannot possibly be an engineer.
 He also only considered his own discipline of civil engineering.
 Needless to say, I disagreed with his views.

-Engineering also existed in earlier periods with the construction of monuments such as the Great Wall of China, Roman Aqueducts, the Pyramids and the Parthenon.
+Engineering also existed in earlier periods with the construction of monuments.
+These included the Great Wall of China, Roman Aqueducts, the Pyramids and the Parthenon.
 Apart from the Great Wall of China, these were probably some of the earliest civil rather than military engineering projects.
-Although these Civil Engineering projects were much earlier the term Civil Engineer appears to have been first used in reference to John Smeaton (1724 – 1792).
-He was the founder of the Society of Civil Engineers which was the precursor of the Institution of Civil Engineers.
-His best known work is the third Eddystone lighthouse, which was completed in 1759.
+Although these projects were much earlier in period.
+The term Civil Engineer appears to have been first used in reference to John Smeaton (1724 – 1792).
+He was the founder of the Society of Civil Engineers, which was the precursor of the Institution of Civil Engineers.
+His best known work is the third Eddystone lighthouse, completed in 1759.

-Today, the word engineering has many different branches.
-As well as older Military, Civil and Mechanical Engineering there are many others including Chemical, Electrical, Environmental and Computer Engineering.
-The word is sometimes even used to describe someone who has possibly undergone a short course of training to be able to repair or install one piece of equipment.
+Today, the word engineering has many branches.
+As well as older Military, Civil and Mechanical Engineering, there are many others.
+These include Aerospace, Chemical, Electrical, Environmental and Computer Engineering.
+The word engineer has other meanings, including service engineer.
+After a short course of training, they can install or repair one piece of equipment.

-While I don’t agree entirely with the member of ICE mentioned at the beginning, I do feel that someone to call themselves an engineer, they should have undergone some recognised training possibly an apprenticeship or university degree.
+While I don’t agree entirely with the member of ICE mentioned at the beginning.
+I do feel that someone to call themselves an engineer, they should have undergone some recognised training.
+This is possibly an apprenticeship or university degree.
 But, more importantly have intuitive ideas to solve problems built up from a varied experience in their particular discipline.

-Unfortunately, engineers are still seen by many as either someone with a hard hat and hi-vis jacket or a mechanic wearing a boiler suit and holding a spanner.
-While I have worn a hard hat, hi-vis jacket, boiler suit and even held a spanner, I have spent far more of my time producing design drawings, working on calculations or trying to find a solution to a problem.
-My personal definition of an engineer is someone with enough knowledge and experience to solve a problem or in other words the innate quality, especially mental power to design a clever invention.
+Unfortunately, many people still imagine an engineer as someone with a hard hat and hi-vis jacket.
+Alternatively as a mechanic wearing a boiler suit and holding a spanner.
+While I have worn these in the past.
+I have spent far more of my time producing design drawings, working on calculations.
+Often trying to find a solution to an issue.
+The definition of an engineer is someone with enough knowledge and experience to solve a problem.
+In other words, the innate quality, especially mental power, to design a clever invention.